-Lucio Fontana was born in Rosario, Argentina, in 1899, and died in Comabbio, Italy, in 1968.
-Fontana is renowned for his radical rejection of all traditional prerequisites for creating art, redefining the very notion of what art could be.
-Initially trained as a sculptor, Fontana divided his time between Italy and Argentina before the onset of World War II.
-Seeking refuge from the conflict, he returned to Buenos Aires, where in 1946 he founded the Altamira Academy, a hub of cultural exchange and intellectual fervour.
-It was here, within this dynamic environment of emerging artists and theorists, that the Manifesto Blanco (White Manifesto) was conceived.
-This pivotal text laid the theoretical foundation for Spazialismo (the Spatialist Movement), an avant-garde approach spearheaded by Fontana, which sought to synthesise space, time, and matter into a new artistic language.
+Lucio Fontana was born in Rosario, Argentina, in 1899 and died in Comabbio, Italy, in 1968.
+He is celebrated for his radical rejection of traditional artistic conventions and his redefinition of the very nature of art itself.
+Trained initially as a sculptor, Fontana divided his time between Italy and Argentina prior to the outbreak of the Second World War.
+Seeking refuge from the conflict, he returned to Buenos Aires, where, in 1946, he founded the Altamira Academy – a centre for cultural exchange and intellectual innovation.
+Within this vibrant community of artists and theorists, the Manifesto Blanco (White Manifesto) was conceived in 1946.
+This seminal text provided the theoretical foundation for Spazialismo (Spatialist Movement), an avant-garde approach led by Fontana that aimed to integrate space, time, and matter into a new artistic language.
+He officially launched the movement in Milan with the publication of the first Primo Manifesto dello Spazialismo (Manifesto of Spatialism) in 1947.

-Upon his return to Milan in 1948, Fontana embarked on his seminal Concetto spaziale (Spatial Concept) series, a body of work that would come to define his legacy.
-In these pieces, monochrome canvases were incisively slashed with tagli (cuts) or punctured with buchi (holes), creating ruptures that exposed the void beyond the surface.
-These incisions, both gestural and conceptual, challenged the sanctity of the canvas as a two-dimensional, inviolable plane, revealing a previously hidden spatiality.
-By tearing through the surface, Fontana introduced real space into the work, dissolving the illusionistic boundaries of traditional painting and suggesting the infinite expanse that lies beyond material form.
-Fontana’s revolutionary interventions – his acts of cutting and piercing – were more than mere formal experiments; they were a response to the cultural and technological shifts of the 20th century.
-For Fontana, the explosive scientific progress and rapid societal transformation of the post-war era demanded a new form of artistic expression, one that could encapsulate the boundless potential of the modern world.
-His works, imbued with the spirit of discovery, positioned art not as a static object but as an evolving force that engaged with the dynamic energies of space and time.
+On returning to Milan in 1948, Fontana began his groundbreaking Concetto spaziale (Spatial Concept) series, a body of work that would define his artistic legacy.
+In these works, monochrome canvases were slashed (tagli) or punctured (buchi), creating openings that revealed the void beyond the painted surface.
+These interventions, both physical and conceptual, challenged the long-held notion of the canvas as a two-dimensional and untouchable plane, exposing a new dimension of spatial reality.
+By cutting through the surface, Fontana introduced actual space into the artwork, dissolving the illusion of depth and evoking the infinite expanse that exists beyond material form.
+Fontana’s acts of cutting and piercing represented a response to the scientific and technological transformations of the twentieth century.
+In an era marked by rapid progress and cultural upheaval, he sought a new artistic language capable of expressing the limitless potential of modernity.
+His works, infused with a sense of exploration and discovery, positioned art not as a static object but as an evolving, dynamic force engaging directly with the energies of space and time.

-Fontana attended the Accademia di Belle Arti di Brera in Milan from 1928 to 1930.
-Since 1930, his work has been exhibited regularly at the Venice Biennale and he was awarded the Grand Prize for Painting in 1966.
-Major retrospectives of Fontana’s have taken place at the Musée d’Art Moderne de la Ville de Paris, Paris; Guggenheim Museum, Venice; Hayward Gallery, London; the Centre Georges Pompidou, Paris; Fundación ‘la Caixa’, Barcelona; Stedelijk Museum, Amsterdam; and the Whitechapel Gallery, London.
+Fontana studied at the Accademia di Belle Arti di Brera in Milan from 1928 to 1930.
+His work was first exhibited at the Venice Biennale in 1930 and continued to appear there regularly and he received the Grand Prize for Painting in 1966.
+Major retrospectives of his work have been held at the Musée d’Art Moderne de la Ville de Paris, Paris; Guggenheim Museum, Venice; Hayward Gallery, London; the Centre Georges Pompidou, Paris; Fundación ‘la Caixa’, Barcelona; Stedelijk Museum, Amsterdam; and the Whitechapel Gallery, London.
 Fontana’s works can be found in the permanent collections of more than 100 museums around the world, including the Galleria Nazionale d’Arte Moderna, Rome; Centre Georges Pompidou, Paris; Stedelijk Museum, Amsterdam; and the Museum of Modern Art (MoMA), New York.

 -